Elevation - 24 of 41

-Creating shaded relief directly from NED data can be problematic, because the horizontal units are in decimal degrees but vertical units are in meters.
-When horizontal and vertical units aren't the same, most hill-shading functions require extra care in specifying an exaggeration (or “Z”) factor.
-Depending on the software used to generate a hillshade raster, the data may need to be projected before building the hillshade.
+Creating shaded relief directly from seamless DEMs can be problematic, because the horizontal units are in decimal degrees but vertical units are in meters.
+When horizontal and vertical units aren't the same, most hillshading functions require extra care in specifying an exaggeration (or “Z”) factor.
+Depending on the software used to generate a raster hillshade, the data may need to be projected before building the hillshade.

-There are two common methods for creating a hillshade of NED data.
-The first method requires projecting the data to a rectangular coordinate system and converting the elevation units to the match the horizontal units.
+There are two common methods for creating a hillshade from the seamless DEMs.
+The first method requires projecting the data to a rectangular coordinate system and converting the elevation units to match the horizontal units.
 The second method requires the application of a “Z factor” when the hillshade is created.